the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [TBD] TBD =

+* Fix - Adjust tempaltes to show time zone in event details when "Show time zone" is checked.
+[TEC-2979]

 = [5.1.0] 2020-04-23 =

 * Feature - Add a "fast forward" link to Month and Day views when there are no events to show.
 [TEC-3400]